puddinator/rideshare-buddy/README.md

 # rideshare-buddy
-Rideshare matching service for NSF and NSmen
+Rideshare matching service for NSF and NSmen: React Native